ayush-ptdr-04/Namaste-react/Chapter 02 - Igniting our App/Theory/Episode-2.md

 # node-moduls - which gets installed is like a database for the npm.

 - it is contains data of dependencies.
-- node_modules folder ko generally version control (e.g., Git) me nahi add kiya jata.
+- node_modules, dist, parcel_cache folder ko generally version control (e.g., Git) me nahi add kiya jata.
 - because our package-lock.json file have sufficient information to recreate node_modulse
 - so use .gitigonre file.